withastro/astro/packages/astro/src/core/errors/README.md

 Users are not reading codes sequentially.
 They're much more likely to directly land on the error or search for a specific code.

 If you are unsure about which error code to choose, ask [Erika](https://github.com/Princesseuh)!

-**Error Code Format**
-- Begin with **what happened** and **why** (ex: `Could not use {feature} because Server⁠-⁠side Rendering is not enabled`)
-- Then, **describe the action the user should take** (ex: `Update your Astro config with `output: 'server'` to enable Server⁠-⁠side Rendering.`)
-- A `hint` can be used for any additional info that might help the user (ex: a link to the documentation, or a common cause)

-**Error Code Writing Style**
-- Technical jargon is mostly okay!
-But, most abbreviations should be avoided.
-If a developer is unfamiliar with a technical term, spelling it out in full allows them to look it up on the web more easily.
-- Describe the what, why and action to take from the user's perspective.
-Assume they don't know Astro internals, and care only about how  Astro is _used_ (ex: `You are missing...` vs `Astro/file cannot find...`)
-- Avoid using cutesy language (ex: Oops!).
-This tone minimizes the significance of the error, which _is_ important to the developer.
-The developer may be frustrated and your error message shouldn't be making jokes about their struggles.
-Only include words and phrases that help the developer **interpret the error** and **fix the problem**.

-### CLI specifics:
+### CLI specifics tips:
 - If the error happened **during an action that changes the state of the project** (ex: editing configuration, creating files), the error should **reassure the user** about the state of their project (ex: "Failed to update configuration.
 Your project has been restored to its previous state.")
 - If an "error" happened because of a conscious user action (ex: pressing CTRL+C during a choice), it is okay to add more personality (ex: "Operation cancelled.
 See you later, astronaut!").
 Do keep in mind the previous point however (ex: "Operation cancelled.
 No worries, your project folder has already been created")

 ### Shape
 - **Error codes and names are permanent**, and should never be changed, nor deleted.
 Users should always be able to find an error by searching, and this ensures a matching result.
 When an error is no longer relevant, it should be deprecated, not removed.
 - Contextual information may be used to enhance the message or the hint.
-However, the error code itself should not be included in the message as it will already be shown as part of the the error.
+However, the code that caused the error or the position of the error should not be included in the message as they will already be shown as part of the error.
-- Do not prefix `message` and `hint` with descriptive words such as "Error:" or "Hint:" as it may lead to duplicated labels in the UI / CLI.
+- Do not prefix `title`, `message` and `hint` with descriptive words such as "Error:" or "Hint:" as it may lead to duplicated labels in the UI / CLI.

 ### Documentation support through JSDoc